 Jan 02, 2018 UPDATE - changed intro pic to version with everything installed and added pics of other optional stuff (roller coaster bar, ButtKicker, LED lighting, etc)

-I want to give VR flight sims a try this Christmas and decided to build a VR Cockpit Desk to help pass the time.
+I wanted to give VR flight sims a try at Christmas and decided to build a VR Cockpit Desk to help pass the time.
 It turned out to be a $300 idea with ~30 steps that took ~20 hours to build.